-You can use the linking techniques described in this chapter to manually link objects such as text, pictures, and drawn shapes, to locations within a site and outside it.
+You can use the linking techniques described in this chapter to manually link objects such as text, pictures, and drawn shapes to internal locations in a site and external locations such as files and other Web pages.
 As you organize a site, you're likely to create multiple links to the same location.
 You can easily update these links using the lists in Assets view.

-With a linkable object selected, you can use the Link button on the Properties palette or click the Link button on the Web toolbar to open the Link dialog, where you specify the destination of a link.
-There are four types of links, each with its own tab in the Link dialog:
+You can use the Link button on the Properties palette or click the Link tool on the Standard toolbar to open the Link dialog, where you specify the destination of a link.